-• Standalone: The standalone package installs the pre-agent and extracts all executable files required for ZENworks Agent installation, including the JRE installer on the target device.
+- Network: This package installs only the pre-agent on the target device; the pre-agent then downloads and installs the ZENworks Agent from the ZENworks Server. - Standalone: The standalone package installs the pre-agent and extracts all executable files required for ZENworks Agent installation, including the JRE installer on the target device.
 The pre-agent then installs the ZENworks Agent from the local device.
 The standalone package is useful when you need to install the ZENworks Agent on a device that is currently disconnected from the network.
 You can save the package to removable media (for example, CD, or USB flash drive) and have the standalone device run the package from the media.
-The ZENworks Agent is installed on the device, but no registration or management occurs until the device connects to the network.
+The ZENworks Agent is installed on the device, but no registration or management occurs until the device connects to the network. - Custom: The package name, Default Agent, refers to the predefined deployment packages.

-- Network: The package contains signed ZENworks Pre-agent along with the zone details when executed downloads and installs the ZENworks Agent. - Signed ZENworks Pre-Agent / Web-Installer: The package contains only Signed ZENworks Pre-Agent, when executed downloads and installs the ZENworks Agent. - Custom: The package name, Default Agent, refers to the predefined deployment packages.
 The custom deployment packages that are created through Deployment > Edit Deployment Package are shown with the name given during the creation of the package. - 3 Click the name of the deployment package that you want to use, save the package to the device's local drive, then give executable permissions to the file by running the command chmod 755 filename. - For information about options that you can use with the package, when launching it from a command line, see "Package Options for Windows, Linux, and Macintosh" in ZENworks Discovery, Deployment, and Retirement Reference. - 4 (Optional) On a RHEL device, run the following command: